MCP servers

 Source: linear.app

-Because each Pane runs in its own isolated worktree directory, each worktree can have its own .mcp.json.
-One pane can connect to Context7 while another connects to a private internal MCP server — no env-var collision, no shared process state.
+Each pane runs in its own worktree directory.
+That means each worktree can have its own .mcp.json.
+One pane can connect to Context7 while another connects to an internal MCP server.
+No conflicts, no shared state.

 my-repo/ ← main worktree (.mcp.json → context7)